WeleTeklay/CodeAlpha_-Speech-Emotion-Recognition/README.md

 7. Model Saving
 Saved the trained model in .keras format

-Stored the final model in Colab and optionally moved to Google Drive
+Stored the final model in Colab.

  **Results**

 Metric	    Value

 Accuracy	    94%

 Macro F1-Score	    0.94

 Weighted F1	    0.94

 The model performed consistently across all emotion classes, with high precision and recall for each category.

  **Repository Contents**